 Many people considering facial gender confirmation surgery fear that post-surgery they will no longer be recognizable to their family or friends.
-This is not the case.
-By combining subtle changes over a variety of facial features, you end up with a dramatically more feminine appearance, but still maintain the essence of “you.”
+If your surgery is performed properly, by a Board Certified surgeon, this would not be the case.
+By combining subtle changes over a variety of facial features, the end result will be a dramatically more feminine appearance, but you will still maintain the essence of “you.”

-We have an extensive collection of pre- and post-surgical patient photos spanning the several decades that we have been in practice (since 1973).
+We have an extensive collection of pre- and post-surgical facial gender confirmation patient photos spanning the several decades that we have been in practice (since 1973).
 We are more than happy to share these images with prospective patients during their in-office consultation.

 In order to respect the privacy and confidentiality of our patients and uphold our promise to never put their photos on the Internet, we do not share these photos on our website.

 Additionally, we do not share these photos via email or phone consultations; they are strictly for use at in-office consultations and/or medical conference presentations (medical and transgender conferences).

 We believe that surgical photo “morphing” is a better reflection of Photoshop/computer software skills – rather than actual surgical skills; therefore, we do not offer this service.

 Overall, our patients report their pain levels to be very low after surgery.
 In fact, the majority of our patients do not need to use any type of narcotic pain medication following surgery.